-Controls provide reasonable assurance that investment income, amortization and gains or losses are processed and recorded accurately in the proper period.
+Controls provide reasonable assurance that investment income, amortization and gains or losses are completely and accurately recorded in the proper accounting period in Oracle.

 FMB has documented policies and procedures for staff to follow for the processing of transactions related to investment income, amortization, and gains/losses.